 Region Mergeto merge Regions across tables.

 pending-peer-region-count: The number of Regions with outdated Raft logs.
 It is normal that a few pending peers are generated in the scheduling process.
-However, it is not normal if this value is large for a period of time.
+However, it is not normal if this value is large for a period of time (longer than 30 minutes).

 down-peer-region-count: The number of Regions with an unresponsive peer reported by the Raft leader.

 offline-peer-region-count: The number of Regions during the offline process.

 Generally, it is normal that these values are not